About SFM Foundation

 Sonia is a Government Affairs Strategist for State Farm Mutual Automobile Insurance Company.
 She has over 27 years of experience in the insurance industry.

-Sonia received a bachelor’s degree from the University of Minnesota Moorhead, and an Associate in Management from the Insurance Institute of America.
+She received a bachelor’s degree from the University of Minnesota Moorhead, and an Associate in Management from the Insurance Institute of America.
 She has served in a variety of leadership positions within State Farm and a past participant in the Minnesota Chamber of Commerce Leadership Minnesota program.

 Robert Otos, Director